Playing While Black

 only about physical movements; it was an expression of our shared experiences

-as POC in a predominantly white space.
-We synced to my playlist—carefully
+as Black people in a predominantly white space.
+We synced to my

-curated to reflect our sensibilities—creating an atmosphere that felt intimate
+playlist—carefully curated to reflect our sensibilities—creating an atmosphere

-and affirming.
-Music is crucial for me during play; it’s the heartbeat of the
+that felt intimate and affirming.
+Music is crucial for me during play; it’s the

-and demonstrators of color who contribute significantly to the dialogue around
+educators and demonstrators of color who contribute significantly to the

-kink practices.
-While I’ve had the privilege of teaching numerous classes and
+dialogue around kink practices.
+While I’ve had the privilege of teaching

-demos myself, I’ve always felt that our unique perspectives as POC players are
+numerous classes and demos myself, I’ve always felt that our unique

 What many people don’t realize is that our backgrounds

-inform everything we do, including how we express desire and pleasure.
-When I
+inform us of everything we do, including how we express desire and pleasure.

-first began playing publicly, I was acutely aware of the predominantly white,
+When I first began playing publicly, I was acutely aware of the predominantly White,

 cisgender norms that dominated the scene.
 This awareness made me cautious,